Hugh Metel: Life

 Hugh was born in Toul.
 He claims in a letter to have been an adoptive brother of Albero de Montreuil, later archbishop of Trier.
 He probably obtained his primary education at the cathedral of Toul, where Odo of Tournai taught until about 1090.
-He later studied at the school of Chartres, where Embricho von Leiningen was one of his classmates.
+He later studied at the school of Chartres, where the future Bishop Embricho of Würzburg was one of his classmates.
 Hugh Farsit was probably one of his teachers.
 After a crisis of faith, he moved to the school of Laon to study under Anselm of Laon, who died in 1117.

 After his studies, Hugh entered the abbey of canons regular of abbey of Saint-Léon in Toul, probably in the 1120s.
 He was still writing in the 1140s.
 In a letter addressed to Bishop Henry, he warned of the presence of heretics in the diocese of Toul.
 He claims that they "detest marriage, they abhor baptism, they mock the sacraments of the Church, they abhor the name of Christian."
 In 1143, Eberwin of Helfenstein wrote about a similar heretical sect in Cologne.

 In his later letters, Hugh implies that he is in old age.
 His latest datable letter was written between 1145 and 1147 or 1148.
 No material in the manuscript that contains his letters—the production of which manuscript Hugh oversaw—can be definitely dated later than 1147.